 The medieval torture device was mainly used on women as it had been specifically designed to be used on medieval women.
 When the Pear of Anguish torture device was used the aim was not always to kill the woman but to extract a confession for instance of being a witch.

 However, when the woman confessed to being a witch she was usually burned at the stake, so this was really a no-win situation.
 The Pear of Anguish torture device was brutal in its nature and many women who were tortured in medieval Castle dungeons would have died from their injuries.

-The Pear of Anguish medieval torture device that was used on women in medieval times was inserted into any opening of the body that you can imagine The Pear of Anguish was inserted into the mouth or any opening in its closed position, the device had a screw mechanism that allowed the torturer to slowly expand the size of the the pair, this created incredible pressure inside the woman’s body.
-The antrum would be unable to cope with the pressure and will become lacerated, the woman’s flesh would be torn and lacerated, forced apart causing immense pain.
+The Pear of Anguish medieval torture device that was used on women in medieval times was inserted into any opening of the body that you can imagine.
+The Pear of Anguish was inserted into the mouth or any opening in its closed position, the device had a screw mechanism that allowed the torturer to slowly expand the pears wings and increase its volume, this created incredible pressure inside the body.

 The Pear of Anguish had pointed prongs, which were ideal for ripping into the throat, cervix, or intestines of the victim and commonly caused death.